ADA compliant website

-If you have a simple WordPress website without extended functionality, you can use the WordPress “Accessibility Ready” theme.
+If you have a simple WordPress website without extended functionality, you can use the “Accessibility Ready” theme.
 But this option won’t be available if you want to use a custom design.
 So we recommend you to hire a professional web agency to reduce WordPress website development cost.
 Also you can order a ADA compliance WordPress website at the fixed price.

 Avoid services and consultants that promise to make your website ADA compliant.
 Often they use automated audits or scans or monitoring.
 You will get a report (for 500 to 3000 USD or even more) and need to search for a web developer, who can implement the “recommendations”.

 We repeat our first additional recommendation: get a quality web developer.
 Many web agencies have some experience with making websites ADA compliant.
 So, you will get experts who can check your website manually and implement all requirements without bugs.